About Rubine Red

 Actually it was a grouping of four (see inset) mixed-media paintings by Minneapolis College of Art & Design (MCAD) student Caleb Coppock.

-The creativity was inspiring and the thought of having someone's original creation that I loved hanging in my home gave me so much joy.
+The creativity was inspiring and the thought of having someone's original creation hanging in my home gave me so much joy.

 Now all these years later, Rubine Red is a dream come true.

-Hopefully my love of all art, but especially art that arguably fits into the "New Contemporary Art Movement", shines bright on the gallery walls and in my efforts to create a space where our visitors are inspired by what they see and feel.
+Hopefully our love of all art, but especially art that arguably fits into the "New Contemporary Art Movement", shines bright on the gallery walls and in our efforts to create a space where visitors are inspired by what they see and feel.

-Art continues to challenge me.
+Art continues to challenge us.
 It is personal.
 Seeing a work one day may raise up a melancholy memory, then the next day...bring a smile.

-I also hope that the work we show and sell, in this new gallery in the heart of Palm Springs, casts a bright light on the artists we represent.
+We also hope that the work we show and sell in the heart of Palm Springs, inspires and casts a bright light on the artists we represent.

 May you love what you experience here as much as we do.